 In her time at Indie 102.3 (formerly OpenAir), Bruce has taken on several roles, including booking Studio Sessions, Promotions, and of course, hosting nights and weekends on air.
-In 2019 she crafted Especial, a weekly, hour long dive into new and independent Latin-made music from around the Americas and Colorado.
+She now hosts on weekends, as well as Especial, a weekly, hour long dive into new and independent Latin-made music from around the Americas and Colorado.

 Bachelor’s degree in History, Colorado Mesa University.

 Prior to KGNU, Bruce spent three years directing music, production and web content for KAFM in Grand Junction.
 During that time, she hosted shows on new alternative music and weekly charts.
 She began her career in radio as music director and general manager for college radio station KMSA in 2006, and later interned with Townsquare Media Group before landing at KAFM in 2012.